 - The outside dimensions of colony traps may not exceed 7 inches high by 7 inches wide by 40 inches long, and

-- All colony traps must be set so as to remain completely under water at all times.
+- All colony traps must be set, placed, and tended so as to remain completely under water.

 - For tending purposes, colony traps are considered killer-type traps.